XinyiShi1/STAT-433/nice-Readme.md

 library(ggplot2)
 ```

-How many flights have a missing dep_time?
+1.How many flights have a missing dep_time?
 What other variables are
 missing?
 What might these rows represent?

 ``` r